veltzer/demos-build-scons/examples/addpostaction_toall_replace/README.txt

-This example shows how to add a post action to every object library and binary.
+This example tried to add a post action to all targets by replacing all the builders.

-This example uses a little bit of closures.
+THIS DOES NOT WORK

-Refrences:
+References:
 http://matt.eifelle.com/2007/11/12/using-scons-to-create-python-modules-with-visual-studio-2005/